CRobeck/instrument-amdgpu-kernels/README.md

 <!---
 [Instrument Global Reads and Writes to Detect Uncoalesced Memory Accesses](#example-4-instrument-global-reads-and-writes-to-detect-uncoalesced-memory-accesses)
-Updated implementation of the CAV 2017 paper "GPUDrano: Detecting Uncoalesced Accesses in GPU Programs" -->
+Updated implementation of the CAV 2017 paper "GPUDrano: Detecting Uncoalesced Accesses in GPU Programs".
+A command line argument is used to select the desired instrumention function from the multiple that are present and the instrumention location.
+-->

 # Getting Started